greg-raven/Department-21/_posts/2016-02-02-bizarre-laws-still-on-the-books.md

 Arizona: It is illegal for donkeys to sleep in bathtubs.

-Arkansas: It is illegal to mispronounce “Arkansas.”
+Arkansas: It is illegal to mispronounce "Arkansas."

 California: A frog that dies during a frog-jumping contest cannot legally be eaten.